MS Mikhail Sholokhov Review and Specifications

-Onboard entertainment programming includes games, traditional tea ceremonies (with pies), themed parties ( folk shows, dancing evenings), daily live mussic performances (grand piano and concerts), Russian language lessons, dancing and singing classes, blini (pancake) and vodka tasting, lectures.
-Dining Room's menu also features local food specialties (based on the itinerary's regions and ports).
+Onboard entertainment programming includes games, traditional tea ceremonies (with pies), themed parties ( folk shows, dancing evenings), daily live music performances (grand piano and concerts), Russian language lessons, dancing and singing classes, blini (pancake) and vodka tasting, lectures.
+Dining Room's menu also features local food specialities (based on the itinerary's regions and ports).

 Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
 All companies and their fleets are listed there.

 MS Mikhail Sholokhov - user reviews and comments

 Built as Leonid Sobolev, MS Sholokhov is one of Russia's signature "Project 302" river cruise ships.